raystack/optimus/ext/scheduler/airflow2/README.md

 - GCS bucket
 - Local filesystem
 - inmemory

-implementation already supports variety of other systems, just need to configure them.
+Implementation already supports variety of other systems, just need to configure them.

 For using a fs that needs auth, it is required to create a project secret with `STORAGE` as key and base64 encoded service account/token as value.